Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 That said, the application didn’t connect to server locations as fast as ExpressVPN: it only took a handful of seconds, but it wasn’t instant.

-Another key difference of NordVPN’s app versus ExpressVPN’s is the wider range of advanced security settings you get.
+Another key difference between NordVPN’s app and ExpressVPN’s is the wider range of advanced security settings you get.

 And thanks to the built-in Threat Protection solution, the VPN app will block ads and malicious domains.
 It’s not infallible but it’s certainly useful, blocking over 90% of ads and trackers.